cmd-source/MS2-Sights/README.md

 2. The map can be interacted with showing Sights, Hotels and Cities in the top right hand corner.
 3. The map can zoom in and out on the top left hand corner.
     ![map](assets/img/map.JPG)
+4. A desription of the city tours extendeds when the user clicks on each.
-4. The prices for the guided city tours show underneath with contact details for booking.
+5. The prices for the guided city tours show underneath with contact details for booking.

 Mobile
 1. Originally the map did not position correctly in the center due to a media query which has been corrected with CSS margin.
-2. The prices for the guided city tours show underneath with contact details for booking.
+2. The prices and city tours show underneath with contact details for booking.

 For Desktop/Tablet
 1. The Gallery displays well on desktop.